 Cast a Wider Net

-The options I’ve given here are by no means exhaustive, but hopefully they’ve at least given you a place to start in your quest to spend those dollars.
+The options here are by no means exhaustive, but hopefully they’ve at least given you a place to start in your quest to spend those dollars.
 If you'd like some expert advice on where and how to spend smarter, start with our free guide to a complete Google Ads audit.
 Happy bidding!